 Stop Surviving Sobriety.
 Start Living Life

-Your No-BS Guide to Life After Recovery
+Your No-BS Guide to Rebuilding Life in Recovery

 My name is Melissa Hickok.
 I’m a sobriety coach with 3 years clean.
 I help women in recovery build more than just a foundation – I show them how to create a life worth staying sober for.
 After multiple relapses and feeling like something was missing from AA/NA, I discovered what it really takes to stay clean.